Tawhid: Theological viewpoints

-Athari/Salafi approach
+Atharism and Hanbalites

 The approach of textual interpretation in Islam is to avoid delving into theological speculation and did not employ the use of kalam.

-After exposure of the early Muslim community to challenges from Hellenistic philosophy, Sunni Muslims later developed codified theological frameworks (see Ash'ari) to uphold and defend their beliefs.
+'Abdullah al-Ansari al-Herawi was a Hanbalite scholar who sought to reform sufistic interpretations in accordance with the salaf (al-salaf al-saleh).
+According to al-Herawi, tawhid consists of transcending Allah from contingent being.
+Al-Herawi distinguishes between three stage of tawhid: the first is for the common people, the second is for the privileged ones, and the third, for the privileged from among the privileged.

 Mu'tazili school

-The Mu'tazilis liked to call themselves the men of the tawhid (ahl al-tawhid).
+The Mu'tazilis liked to call themselves the people of the tawhid (ahl al-tawhid).
 In Maqalat al-Islamiyin, Abu al-Hasan al-Ash'ari describes the Mu'tazilite conception of the tawhid as follows:

 God is unique, nothing is like him; he is neither body, nor individual, nor substance, nor accident.
 He is beyond time.
 He cannot dwell in a place or within a being; he is not the object of any creatural attribute or qualification.
 He is neither conditioned nor determined, neither engendered nor engendering.
 He is beyond the perception of the senses.
 The eyes cannot see him, observation cannot attain him, the imagination cannot comprehend him.
 He is a thing, but he is not like other things; he is omniscient, all-powerful, but his omniscience and his all-mightiness cannot be compared to anything created.
 He created the world without any pre-established archetype and without an auxiliary.

-According to Henry Corbin, the result of this interpretation is the negation of the divine attributes, the affirmation of the created Quran, and the denial of all possibility of the vision of God in the world beyond.
-Mu'tazilis believed that God is deprived of all positive attributes, in the sense that all divine qualifications must be understood as being the essence itself, and declaring that God is existing ubiquitously and in everything.
-They resorted to metaphorical interpretations of Qur'anic verses or Prophetic reports with seemingly anthropomorphic content, e.g., the hand is the metaphorical designation of power; the face signifies the essence; the fact that God is seated on the Throne is a metaphorical image of the divine reign, and so on.
+According to Henry Corbin, the result of that interpretation is the negation of the divine attributes, the affirmation of the created Quran and the denial of all possibility of the vision of God in the world beyond.
+Mu'tazilis believed that God is deprived of all positive attributes, in the sense that all divine qualifications must be understood as being the essence itself, and declared that God is existing ubiquitously and in everything.
+They resorted to metaphorical interpretations of Qur'anic verses or Prophetic reports with seemingly anthropomorphic content.
+For example, the hand is the metaphorical designation of power; the face signifies the essence and the fact that God is seated on the Throne is a metaphorical image of the divine reign.